Prag8855/aab/content/guides/unemployment-benefits.md

 **If you can't get ALG I**, you should still register at the *Agentur für Arbeit*.
 You could get *[[Bürgergeld]]*, free professional training, job search help or good advice.[^27]

+### It's okay to get unemployment benefits

+It's normal and socially acceptable to receive unemployment benefits, even if you don't need it.
+If you can receive ALG I, do it.
+This is your money.
+You paid for those benefits.

 ### Unemployment benefits for immigrants

 You can get **[[ALG I]]** with a [residence permit](/glossary/Aufenthaltstitel) (like a [work visa](/glossary/Work%20Visa) or [[Blue Card]]), [permanent residence](/glossary/Niederlassungserlaubnis) or EU citizenship.
 Your immigration status does not affect your unemployment benefits.